Archive | June, 2026

 Behind the Testing Advocacy

 College Board reports that in 2024, 1.97 million students took the SAT.
 This was a 3% increase over 2023.
-That means that just this one product they took in $100 million.
+That means that with just this one product they took in $100 million.
 They also sell test preparation materials and tutoring.
 Testing at this company is generating a large cash flow which pays many big salaries that are not counted as profits.
 So of course, companies like College Board like this business.

 However, the reason for 600 stem educators in the UC system calling for testing to be resumed is not so obvious.
 Their joint letter stated, “An admissions process that ignores foundational readiness does a disservice to the most vulnerable students.”
 Berkeley math teacher Zvezda Stankova is noted as a lead organizer of the movement.
 She described a spring 2023 Calculus II class as being eye opening and stated: